rahulmurugan/NANDA/DEPLOYMENT.md

 # Deployment Guide

-This document provides step-by-step instructions for deploying the Dream Venture Labs MCP Server to various platforms.
+This document provides step-by-step instructions for deploying the MCP Server to various platforms.

 ## Railway Deployment (Recommended)